firefly2442/ArmaBriefingConversion/Readme.md

 I would recommend using full paths as opposed to relative.

+The folder for where you will be saving the converted missions must be empty.

 __I'm not responsible for lost missions or issues.
 Make backups!
 You have been warned.__